zackbrown/firebasic/README.md

 #firebasic

+Only need to read?
+Remove your Firebase or NoSQL dependencies and serve your data statically!

-Will turn input.json (intended to be exported from Firebase) into a series of folders with the appropriately named individual json blobs.
+Will turn input.json (intended to be exported from Firebase or a NoSQL database) into a series of folders with the appropriately named individual json blobs.

 Generates a nested series of folders that can be served statically, API-compatibly with Firebase.